danhor/git-features/README.md

 # git-features
-This is just for Home Assignment of Github Pages
+This is just for Home Assignment of Github Pages and Learning from GitHub  Features.